The Roots of ETW's Success

 Inaccurate prediction of the real flight conditions based on conventional wind tunnel test data led to the development of poorly performing aircraft in the past.
 The shortcomings were detected late in the design process, i.e. during flight testing, and led to costly design changes.

 Consequently, experts within NATO's Advisory Group for Aerospace Research and Development AGARD identified the demand for flight Reynolds number wind tunnel testing, and in 1963 started to discuss the requirements and design options for an appropriate ground-test facility.
-In 1973 the four European countries France, Germany, Great Britain and The Netherlands agreed to jointly proceed with the project of designing and constructing a high Reynolds number wind tunnel named the European Transonic Windtunnel ETW.
+In 1973 the four European countries France, Germany, United Kingdom and The Netherlands agreed to jointly proceed with the project of designing and constructing a high Reynolds number wind tunnel named the European Transonic Windtunnel ETW.
 They charged a group of experts with further investigations into this matter.

 During the following years, they chose the so-called cryogenic, i.e. low-temperature technology as ETW's working principle, completed the various design phases, selected Cologne in Germany as the site of the facility, and in 1989 started with construction.